 The nurses will keep parent consent information (provided via the school admission/re-enrollment application or through forms below) on file for reference, should your student need to visit the clinic during the school year.
 This consent allows nurses to dispense parent-approved over-the-counter medications kept in the clinic (acetaminophen, ibuprofen, Benadryl, Tums, antibiotic ointment, hydrocortisone cream, cough drops, Sting Stop swabs, Loratadine (grades 6-12), and Phenylephrine PE (grades 6-12).

-In accordance with current CDC recommendations, MPCS nurses will not be administering nebulizer treatments in the school clinic this year.
 We will continue to administer inhalers with appropriate spacers as needed.

 Healthy Kids, Healthy School